dougeby/IntuneDocs/intune/intune-management-extension.md

 - Review the logs for any errors.
 See [Intune management extension logs](#intune-management-extension-logs) (in this article).
 - For possible permission issues, be sure the properties of the PowerShell script are set to `Run this script using the logged on credentials`.
 Also check that the signed in user has the appropriate permissions to run the script.

-- To isolate scripting problems, do the following steps:
+- To isolate scripting problems, you can:

   - Review the PowerShell execution configuration on your devices.
 See the [PowerShell execution policy](https://docs.microsoft.com/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6) for guidance.
   - Run a sample script using the Intune management extension.
 For example, create the `C:\Scripts` directory, and give everyone full control.
 Run the following script: